-As a bike rider, you must know the basics of your bike’s maintenance, such as: removing the tire when it punctures or repairing the puncture of a tubeless tire and lube and tighten the chain, etc.
+As a bike rider, you must know the basics of your bike’s maintenance, such as: removing the tire when it punctures or repairing the puncture of a tubeless tire and lube and tightening the chain, etc.

 8. Road safety:

-9. Bike Riding Skills:
+9. Bike Riding Skills/Safe riding:

-10. Bike Riding during the night:
+10. Bike Riding/Safe Riding during the night: